neirenoir/bulking/README.md

 ## Where is my health!?
 **Bulking** introduces a harsh penalty to your default maximum health.
-You will no longer start with twenty hearts: now it's only three!
+You will no longer start with ten hearts: now it's only three!
 But worry not, you can recover them, along with many more bonuses, by eating balanced **meals**.
 Not only has your maximum health been reduced, but natural regeneration is also disabled.
 This may seem harsh, but eating meals will gradually restore your health cap,